-Photography has been a part of me from the moment I was born – my father’s darkroom doubled as my bedroom.
-It’s been in my blood ever since.
+You can say that photography has been a part of me from the moment I was born: my father’s darkroom doubled as my bedroom and it’s been in my blood ever since.

-Being part silver halide it was natural that I would make a career out of stills photography and then moving images, but I was forced into retirement at the age of 46 when I developed a variant of motor neurone disease.
+Being part silver halide perhaps it was natural that I had a successful twenty five year career in stills photography and as a television cameraman but I was forced into retirement at the age of 46 when I developed a variant of motor neurone disease.

 MND has wrecked my health but not stopped that craving to capture life using the magic boxes we call cameras.
 The photos I now take are observational images of people and scenes that catch my eye as I roll around on a mobility scooter.